aiwagan/behclone/README.md

 The drive.py is the main  driving component which drives the vehicle inside the simulator.
 It requires access to the saved model parameters file, which in our case is the model.h5 and model.json files.

-# Dataset
-The dataset is based on the training data available from the the udacity project, but I have added more data to it.
-The additional data comes from the driving on the Track 1 and A small bit of Track 2.

-The dataset is randomly split into 80/20 portions into training and testing sets.

-## Image Augmentation
-The data is augmented using the three basic techniques in my algorithm:
-1: Change in Brightness
-2: Random Shadow Generation
-3: Random Flip

 ## Generator
 The training and validation functions are generators which when called return a set of image and label lists.
+They take 2 inputs each.
+The first input described the path where a particular dataset and the next parameter specifies the batch size of the data to be returned.
+The training data generator is different from the validaton data generator because it contains the options to generate the augmented images using the random shadow, a small jitter and flipping options.

 #Architecture

 The following diagram shows the architecture of the model which was used by me.
 It roughly follows the NVidia Model but I wanted to expriment with different types of layers and parameters I have chosen to modify it a bit.

+**_Has an appropriate model architecture been employed for the task?_**
+My neural network model is based on the Nvidia model but it is modified a bit to make something new.
+The model uses the 5 convolutional layers with (32,64,128,128,128) Filters with (5,5) and (3,3) sizes.
+Input to the model is normalized using the
+Lambda layer.

+**_Has an attempt been made to reduce overfitting of the model?_**
+Dropout layers have been used extensively to reduce overfitting.

+**_Have the model parameters been tuned appropriately?_**
+Nadam optimizer has been used which is a modified version of the Adam optimizer.

 ![Behavioral Cloning Model ](model.png "Behavioral Cloning Model")

 1. The first layer is a normalization layer.
-THe inpt to this layer takes 66x200x3 images.
+THe input to this layer takes 66x200x3 images.
 2. Most of the activation function in the layers use the PReLU.
 It is much more smoother activation function.
 I have also experimented with additional LeakyRelu but found out that it was causing a jerky motion during driving.
 3. Dropout layer were used to prevent overfitting
 4. The Nestrov Adam optimizer was used for optimziation.
+5. Dropout layers were ussed for
 The complete architecture was modelled as shown below.
 ```
 ____________________________________________________________________________________________________